Yasunari Kawabata

-was a Japanese novelist and short story writer whose spare, lyrical, subtly shaded prose works won him the Nobel Prize in Literature in 1968, the first Japanese author to receive the award.
+was a Japanese novelist and short story writer whose spare, lyrical, subtly-shaded prose works won him the 1968 Nobel Prize in Literature, the first Japanese author to receive the award.
 His works have enjoyed broad international appeal and are still widely read.

 Early life

 Born into a well-established family in Osaka, Japan, Kawabata was orphaned by the time he was four, after which he lived with his grandparents.
 He had an older sister who was taken in by an aunt, and whom he met only once thereafter, in July 1909, when he was ten.
 She died when Kawabata was 11.
 Kawabata's grandmother died in September 1906, when he was seven, and his grandfather in May 1914, when he was fifteen.

 Having lost all close paternal relatives, Kawabata moved in with his mother's family, the Kurodas.
 However, in January 1916, he moved into a boarding house near the junior high school (comparable to a modern high school) to which he had formerly commuted by train.
 After graduating in March 1917, Kawabata moved to Tokyo just before his 18th birthday.
-He hoped to pass the exams for Dai-ichi Kōtō-gakkō (First Upper School), which was under the direction of the Tokyo Imperial University.
-He succeeded in the exam the same year and entered the Humanities Faculty as an English major in July 1920.
+He hoped to pass the entrance exams for the First Higher School, a university-preparatory institution that sent most of its graduates to the University of Tokyo, the country's most prestigious university.
+He was admitted in September 1917.
+Initially finding dormitory life unsatisfying, he took an eight-day trip to Izu in 1918, after which he got on much better with his dormmates.
+After graduating from the First Higher School, he secured admission to the Faculty of Letters at Tokyo University as he had hoped and matriculated in July 1920, studying English literature.
 The young Kawabata, by this time, was enamoured of the works of another Asian Nobel laureate, Rabindranath Tagore.